apache/arrow-site/powered_by.md

   genomic, clinical, images, sensor, environmental, and IoT data - all in one analytical platform.
 [SciDB streaming][22] and [accelerated_io_tools][24] are powered by Apache Arrow.
+* **[Spice.ai OSS][56]:** A unified SQL query interface and portable runtime built in Rust to locally materialize, accelerate, and query datasets from any database, data warehouse, or data lake.
+Spice.ai OSS uses Arrow along with DataFusion internally, and supports Flight and Flight SQL connectivity.
 * **[TileDB][32]:** TileDB is an open-source, cloud-optimized engine for storing and accessing dense/sparse multi-dimensional arrays and dataframes.
 It is an embeddable C++ library that works on Linux, macOS, and Windows, which comes